-If you are a teacher from a western state or one of the handful of eastern states who use Smarter Balanced (SBAC) assessments, you are likely in the throes of preparing for yearly testing.
-SBAC practice is on your mind and if so, you’ve come to the right place.
+If you are a teacher from a western state or one of the handful of eastern states that use Smarter Balanced (SBAC) assessments, finding a way to give students an SBAC practice test might be on your mind.

-The common core-inspired standardized tests can create a flurry of activity ranging from adjusted school schedules to last minute study sessions, not to mention all of the logistical issues.
-To help ready your students and minimize the anxiety of the testing season, try preparing your students with one of the online SBAC practice tests from our library.
+The common core-inspired standardized tests can create a flurry of activity ranging from adjusted school schedules to last-minute study sessions.
+To help prepare your students and minimize the anxiety of testing, you can set your students up with an online SBAC practice test.

-Use our SBAC practice tests to increase student comfort by simulating the online experience for students.
-You’ll also get to “pre-check” student mastery.
-Even though we are down to the wire, the immediate feedback can give you a last minute opportunity for quick intervention.
+These released SBAC assessments and items can help increase student comfort by simulating the online experience for students.
+You’ll also get to pre-check student mastery.
+Even if you are down to the wire, the immediate feedback can give you a last-minute chance for quick intervention.

 1. Comfort with Technology-Enhanced Questions

-Technology-Enhanced Questions refer to the question types that often assess a higher order of analytical skills.
-To answer these, students need to know how to manipulate the mouse to perform a variety of tech-specific maneuvers.
-High-stakes assessments such as SBAC require them to do things like drag and drop, fill in boxes on a table, highlight, select and deselect, use drop down menus, activate a video, and even use online calculators.
+Technology-enhanced questions are question types that assess a higher order of analytical skills.
+To answer, students need to know how to perform a variety of tech-specific maneuvers.
+High-stakes assessments like SBAC require students to do things like drag-and-drop, fill in boxes on a table, highlight, select and deselect, use dropdown menus, activate a video, and even use online calculators.

 2. Typing and Keyboard Skills

-All of the sections–ELA, Math, Social Studies and Science–require the students to type a response on the keyboard.
-The assessments use short answer and free form essay type questions which means students should be familiar with the keyboard’s letters, numbers, delete, space bar, scrolling, etc. For younger students, understanding the keyboard can be a challenge, so exposure to typing time in class will give them the extra advantage at testing time.
+All of the SBAC test sections — ELA, Math, Social Studies, and Science — require students to type a response on the keyboard.
+The assessments use short answer and free-form essay questions, which means students should be familiar with the keyboard’s letters, numbers, delete, space bar, and other keys.
+For younger students, understanding the keyboard can be a challenge, so opportunities to practice typing in class will support their success during test time.

 Here is a passage-based question from another SBAC practice test in the library.
-This free form answer actually requires the student to use the keyboard to explain the answer to a math question.
+This free-form answer requires the student to use the keyboard to explain their answer to a math question.
 In this example, both math knowledge and keyboarding skills are essential to answering the question correctly.

-You can use Edulastic’s Essay question type to practice both short answer or essay responses in class or as outside assignments.
-Open response question types will also enable students to practice attention to detail when using the keyboard to submit responses.
-Aside from getting that extra keyboard practice in, typed answers guarantee that student writing will be clearly legible!
+You can use Edulastic’s essay question type to practice both short answer or essay responses in class or as outside assignments.
+Open-response question types also enable students to practice attention to detail when using the keyboard to submit responses.

 3. Experience with Nonfiction and Informational Texts

-Understanding and analyzing nonfiction or informational texts have a much more significant place on these assessments than has traditionally been taught.
-Both PARCC and SBAC have placed an emphasis on students learning via informational texts; on SBAC it makes up between 45%-55% of the reading based questions depending on the grade level.
+Understanding and analyzing nonfiction or informational texts play a much more significant role on these assessments than they have traditionally.
+SBAC emphasizes students learning via informational texts, with these components making up between 45%-55% of the reading-based questions depending on the grade level.

-Practice answering questions about nonfiction or informational text passages is crucial to adequately preparing students for the SBAC assessment.
-Edulastic’s Passage Based tech-enhanced questions will give the students exposure to these types of questions and get them used to reading and comprehending online.
-From there, students can adjust to scrolling through text, locating portions of the text, and responding to passage-based questions online.
+Practicing answering questions about nonfiction or informational text passages is crucial to adequately prepare students for the SBAC assessment.
+Edulastic’s passage-based tech-enhanced questions give the students exposure to these types of questions and help them get used to reading and comprehending online.
+Students can also adjust to scrolling through text, locating portions of the text, and responding to passage-based questions online.

 4. Practice on the Device

-As tech-savvy as we know they are, in a testing situation a mechanical hiccup could have pretty serious effects on the student and his/her scores.
+As tech-savvy as students are, a mechanical hiccup during testing could have pretty serious effects on a student and his/her scores.
 Whether you are using iPads or computers, students should be familiar with the device they will be tested on.
-More specifically they need to know how to use the device for academic purposes – watching YouTube on the iPad isn’t the same as being tested on one.
-In addition, students should know some basic troubleshooting techniques, such as how to open the browser if it closes.
+More specifically, they need to know how to use the device for academic purposes — watching YouTube on an iPad isn’t the same as being tested on one.
+Students should also know some basic troubleshooting techniques, such as how to open the browser if it closes.

 Give students practice assessments on the device they will use for the official exam.
-In fact, try taking a handful of Edulastic’s SBAC-style practice assessments ahead of time on the device and, if possible, in the room they will use on official testing days.
+To go the extra mile, try taking a handful of Edulastic’s SBAC practice assessments on the device and in the same room they will use on official testing days.

 5. Stamina to Complete the Test

-Considering there are several sections on the SBAC that can last an hour or more, students need to be ready to sit at the computer or device for the duration.
-Exposure to working in front of a computer for a lengthy period of time can help them build up the stamina needed complete the tests.
+Because there are several sections on the SBAC that can last an hour or more, students need to be ready to sit at the computer or device for an extended period of time.
+Working in front of a computer for increasing time periods can help them build up the stamina needed to complete the tests.
 A few practice sessions and strategic bathroom and snack solutions can be essential tools to getting through the session.

-Here are just a few SBAC-style assessment tests from our library that you can use to build stamina.
+On this page, we’ve provided a few SBAC assessment tests from our library that you can use to build stamina.
 For the complete list of practice tests, enter the term SBAC in the search box in the Assessment Library and filter for your grade or subject.
-In addition, you might consider looking at some of the PARCC practice tests in the library.
-While they are not identical, they will give a student taking the SBAC a realistic practice experience.

 SBAC Practice Tests